Norwegian Folktales: Translation into English

 The tales were first translated into English by Sir George Webbe Dasent.
 He translated all but a few of the tales from the two series of Norske Folkeeventyr.
 Dasent's Popular Tales from the Norse (1859), contains all 58 tales from the initial edition of the original collection.
 Dasent's Tales from the Fjeld: A Second Series of Popular Tales (1874) covers the two tales added to later editions of the original collection and 45 of the tales from the new collection.

 Asbjørnsen and Moe evidently approved of Dasent's translations: "In France and England collections have appeared in which our tales have not only been correctly and faultlessly translated, but even rendered with exemplary truth and care nay, with thorough mastery.
 The English translation, by George Webbe Dasent, is the best and happiest rendering of our tales that has appeared."
-The latest translation into English is by Tiina Nunnally in 2019.

 H. L. Braekstad, Round the Yule Log: Norwegian Folk and Fairy Tales (1881) includes tales from the Norske Huldre-Eventyr.
 An abridged translation of Stroebe's Nordische Volksmärchen (1922), rendered into English by Martens, provides additional tales from the various collections, and complements the above translations to some extent.
 Carl Norman's Norwegian Folktales (1960) is a selection that includes some of the tales from the Ny Samling omitted by Dasent.

+The most recent translation of Asbjørnsen and Moe's collection into English is by American author and translator Tiina Nunnally.
+Released in 2019, Nunnally's work is the first new English translation in over 150 years, and the first to include all 60 original tales.
+It was published by the University of Minnesota Press, and entitled, "The Complete and Original Norwegian Folktales of Asbjørnsen and Moe" by Tiina Nunnally.
+It included a foreword by Neil Gaiman.
+In the edition's foreword, author Neil Gaiman wrote of Nunnally's translation, "Each story feels honed, as if it were recently collected from a storyteller who knew how to tell it and who had, in turn, heard it from someone who knew how to tell it."
+Nunnally's 2019 translation received considerable praise, from sources including the Journal of Folklore Research and the Wall Street Journal.